To contact anyone on the board, you may email witesolboard@gmail.com and your message will be forwarded on.

 Marcia Mihdawi is a 20 year teaching veteran who has taught in several states and overseas.
 Her experience is primarily in grades K-8, but she also taught in the College of Education at the University of Wisconsin-Milwaukee.
 The theme in her career is that her life experience, as a daughter of refugees, positions her uniquely to understand students of ALL backgrounds, cultures, and circumstances.
 She is firmly committed to a pedagogy and curricula that affirm diversity, equity, and inclusion.
 Mrs. Mihdawi works as a Middle School EL Specialist and would like to contribute to the WITESOL professional community.

-Maria Varela has a MEDCI specializing in TESOL and has been teaching English Learners since 2009.
+Maria Hickman has a MEDCI specializing in TESOL and has been teaching English Learners since 2009.
 Her experience includes teaching ESL to adults in partnership with MATC as well as owning an ESL tutoring company in Argentina.
 Currently, she is the ESL Program Coordinator and EL Teacher Specialist at Zablocki Community School in Milwaukee.
-Ms. Varela works with a large newcomer & refugee population and has created successful community partnerships and a Welcoming System that addresses the needs of this particular group.
+Ms. Hickman works with a large newcomer and refugee population and has created successful community partnerships and a welcoming system that addresses the needs of this particular group.